aretecode/finance/README.md

 * [x] Why you can't delete projects from github on FlowHub? (there is an API, but not UI (link))
 * [ ] Is # @runtime noflo-nodejs still useful?
 * [ ] Why does FlowHub duplicate projects cloned into it appending `username` before `name` and give duplicate components for that project? (upload gif of it)
 * [ ] Can the Component change icons with the label?
+Or have access to the label name?
+* [ ] Would it be better to have a Connection Component attached to the piping, or get connection in each Component?

 # New:
 * [x] rename FinanceOperation to FinanceOp